 Many people think that what they eat affects their psoriasis, but no studies have shown a connection.
 Doctors can’t be sure there's no link between some foods and psoriasis.
 It's just that so far, there's no proof.

-According to most experts, the best dietary advice for people with psoriasis is the same as for anyone else: Eat a diet low in fats and sweets and high in fruits and vegetables.
+According to most experts, the best dietary advice for people with psoriasis is the same as for anyone else: Eat a diet low in fats and sweets and high in fruits and vegetables, lean meats or other proteins like beans and legumes.
 While you're at it, get regular exercise -- being overweight can make psoriasis worse and keep your medication from working like it should.
-Watch how much you drink -- alcohol can bring on psoriasis, too.
+Watch how much you drink -- alcohol can aggravate psoriasis, too.

 Still, you shouldn't ignore your own experience with psoriasis.
 If your skin gets worse after you eat certain foods, then stop eating them and see what happens.
 That food could be a trigger for you.